W Motors is set to open the first hypercar factory in the Middle East

 The $100 million campus occupies 120,000 square feet -- about the size of two football fields -- and is set to begin operation in the final quarter of this year.

-The hope is it can be a catalyst that sparks the car industry in the region, which has been under-developed until now.
+The hope is it can be a catalyst that sparks the car industry in the region, which has been underdeveloped.

 "Somebody has to start," says Ralph R. Debbas, the Lebanese-born CEO of W Motors.
 "Our goal is to lay the first stone to build the industry."